botttos/3DEngine/README.md

 To import a file drop it to the engine window or place it on assets before the start of the engine.

-If a file is removed from assets the imported resources arenít deleted from the library so you can already use it in the engine.
+If a file is removed from assets the imported resources aren‚Äôt deleted from the library so you can already use it in the engine.

 When you edit a file the resource manager updates the related resources and modify them.

-If a resource is not used in the scene itís released from the memory till some gameobject use it.
+If a resource is not used in the scene it‚Äôs released from the memory till some gameobject use it.

 ### Launcher: